lmanul/recipe-realm/README.md

 concerned about the size, but I was surprised to see that they weren't very well optimized and that with a little bit of post-processing, the total of ~1600 images add up to ~70 MB.
-I made sure to let the client know to load those lazily as they scroll through the list.
+I made sure to let the client know to load those lazily as users scroll through the list.

 You can find code for those steps inside `tools/`.